October 21, 2025

 Dresses

-Packing some cute dresses that are fashionable and comfortable are key.
+Packing some simple dresses that are fashionable and comfortable are key.
 Since I like to get my photos taken while in Paris, I pack something that I wear in the photo shoot and that I can also wear the rest of the day without looking overdone.
 It’s not my style anyway, but a few neutral dresses, plus a nice black dress for the evening, will do you well.

 Comfortable shoes